MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/ns-cfgmgr32-dma_des.md

 #### For a resource requirements list:

-The number of elements in the <a href="https://docs.microsoft.com/windows/desktop/api/cfgmgr32/ns-cfgmgr32-dma_range_s">DMA_RANGE</a> array that is included in the <a href="https://docs.microsoft.com/windows/desktop/api/cfgmgr32/ns-cfgmgr32-dma_resource_s">DMA_RESOURCE</a> structure.
+The number of elements in the [DMA_RESOURCE](https://docs.microsoft.com/windows/desktop/api/cfgmgr32/ns-cfgmgr32-dma_resource)a> structure.

 ### -field DD_Type